NativeScript/firebase/packages/firebase-core/README.md

 ## Use @nativescript/firebase-core

+ 🚨 Plugin requires both `@nativescript/firebase-core` and any other `@nativescript/firebase-*` plugin to successfully initialize.

 ### Instantiate Firebase and initialize a default app

 Import the `firebase` function and call it to create a NativeScript Firebase instance.
 Next, call the `initializeApp` method on the Firebase instance to instantiate the native [FirebaseApp](https://firebase.google.com/docs/reference/android/com/google/firebase/FirebaseApp).